-Most of us will be tightening the purse strings and adventuring on a budget this year but that’s not to say you can’t enjoy some unforgettable festive fun.
-Read on to discover 10 low-cost Christmas activities for the whole family this season.
+Most of us will be tightening the purse strings and adventuring on a budget this year but that’s not to say you can’t enjoy some unforgettable fun.
+Read on to discover 10 low-cost winter activities for the whole family this season.

-1. Head to your local forest and take some festive snaps
+1. Head to your local forest and take some wintry snaps

 The forest is a magical place to be during the winter months.
 The glistening blanket of frost, the crunching of leaves beneath your feet and that indescribable scent of winter in the air.
-Try capturing the magic of Christmas in your local forest.
 Photograph a robin, red berries, frost-covered tree branches and a steaming cup of hot chocolate.
-All you need is your mobile phone and a keen eye for all things festive...and the kids can join in too!
+All you need is your mobile phone and a keen eye for photography...and the kids can join in too!
 When you get home, snuggle up under a blanket and pick out your favourite snaps as a family.

 4. Become a Forest Rider

 The chilly winter weather shouldn’t stop us getting out and about and staying active, so why not hop on your bikes and ride your way to adventure with our Forest Rider packs!
 With tips and tricks to hone your cycle skills and a logbook to track your progress, we challenge you to log five rides and see what you can find as you explore the forest.
 There are puzzles, fun activities, stickers and tips for riding safely too.
 Packs are just £5 (plus postage and packaging of £1.50 when ordered online).

 Find the hidden letter on each page of the logbook and you could also be in with a chance to win an epic £500 prize bundle for the whole family.